seanrjohnson/hmmer_compare/README.md

 # References

+To cite this code, for now, please just cite this github url.
+When I use it in a manuscript, I'll post the reference to that paper and you can cite that.

 Adapted from pseudocode in:

 - Steinegger, Martin, Markus Meier, Milot Mirdita, Harald Vöhringer, Stephan J. Haunsberger, and Johannes Söding.
 “HH-Suite3 for Fast Remote Homology Detection and Deep Protein Annotation.”
 BMC Bioinformatics 20, no. 1 (September 14, 2019): 473. [https://doi.org/10.1186/s12859-019-3019-7](https://doi.org/10.1186/s12859-019-3019-7).